Guidance: Title III, Immigrant Obligations Report2013-14 Consolidated Application guidance for the Title III, Part A Immigrant Obligations Report.

 Obligations: Refer to ESEA, Section 3115 (e)(1) as a guide to determine allowable obligations for the relevant Title III Immigrant allocation.
 (See excerpt below.)

 Administrative and Indirect Costs: Administrative costs include both direct and indirect costs.
 Administrative costs are any costs, indirect or direct, that are administrative in nature and support the management of a program.
-(See the CSAM [PDF; 3MB] Procedure 915.)
+(See the California School Accounting Manual (CSAM) [PDF; 3MB] Procedure 915.)

 Costs must be necessary and reasonable for proper and efficient performance and administration of federal awards (per Appendix A subsection C.1(a) and C.2(a) of Code of Federal Regulations, Title 2, Part 225, Cost Principles for State, Local, and Indian Tribal Governments [Office of Management and Budget Circular A–87, Revised]).

 For LEAs that consolidate administrative funds, the maximum amount available for administrative costs is what is reasonable and necessary for the proper and efficient administration of the programs provided that the LEA budgets and obligates at least 85 percent of the grant amounts at school sites for direct services to pupils (CSAM Procedure 780).

 - ACTIVITIES BY AGENCIES EXPERIENCING SUBSTANTIAL INCREASES IN IMMIGRANT CHILDREN AND YOUTH-